 Vehicles that are owned by employees but are used for business purposes are sometimes referred to as ‘grey fleet’.
 Managing grey fleet often involves reducing private mileage and ensuring suitable alternatives are in place.

 Considering all elements of cost over the period the vehicle is operated by the organisation, such as lease rate/cost, service, maintenance and repair, insurance, fuel and taxation, can highlight the benefit of otherwise more expensive vehicles – such as ultra-low emission vehicles which often have lower running costs.
-Learn more about electric cars and vehicles and where they might be suitable in your fleet including examples of whole life cost comparisons.
+Learn more about electric cars and vehicles and where they might be suitable in your fleet including examples of whole life cost comparisons and case studies.